Mental Health Red Flags We Ignore Because We’re Too Busy

 Step 1: Self Check-Ins Help Spot Mental Health Red Flags Early

-Take a moment each day and ask:
+Take a moment each day and ask yourself:

 • How am I emotionally?